CloudNativeSDWAN/egress-watcher/README.md

 * `--sdwan.username`: the username for authentication. **Required**.
 * `--sdwan.password`: the password for authentication. **Required**.
 * `--sdwan.insecure`: whether to accept self-signed certificates.
+* `--pretty-logs`: whether to log data in a slower but human readable format.

 As a rule of thumb, remember that flag options **overwrite** options provided via file.